Textualize/textual/docs/guide/CSS.md

 ## Stylesheets

 CSS stands for _Cascading Stylesheets_.
-A stylesheet is a list of styles and rules about what parts of a webpage to apply them to.
-In the case of Textual, the stylesheets apply styles to widgets but otherwise it is the same idea.
+A stylesheet is a list of styles and rules about how the apply to a page.
+In the case of Textual, the stylesheet applies styles to widgets but otherwise it is the same idea.

 !!! note